Skip to main content

 Before you start

-Familiarize yourself with the project structure:
+Familiarize yourself with the repository structure:

-• Software — Firmware and control code in the /Software directory
+• Software — firmware and control code in the /Software directory

 • Hardware — CAD files, PCB designs, and printed parts in their respective directories

-• Documentation — Guides and references in the /Documentation directory
+• Documentation — guides and references in the /Documentation directory

 Forking the Repository